-This amazing recipe for Grilled Halibut with Garlic Cilantro Sauce came from the mother of one of my students, and this tasty halibut is low-carb, Keto, low-glycemic, gluten-free, dairy-free, South Beach Diet friendly, Paleo, or Whole 30.
+This amazing recipe for Grilled Halibut with Garlic Cilantro Sauce came from the mother of one of my students, and this tasty halibut is perfect for a low-carb main dish.
 If halibut isn’t in the budget, use another firm white fish.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use Grilling Recipes to find more recipes like this one.

 This recipe came from the mother of Jordynn, a totally adorable girl in my fourth grade class.
 Jordynn’s the kind of student every teacher would love to have; she’s smart, cute, well-behaved, and always thoughtful.
 (Hi Jordynn, I hope you read this so you know that I think you’re a great student.)